neiltesaluna/tinysuccles/content/products/irish-rose.md

 date: 2020-07-23T22:00:14+10:00
 draft: false
 # meta description
-description : "Endemic to the western Canary Islands."
+description : "It is endemic to the western Canary Islands."

 # product Price
 price: 14.95